elukuro/goheru-markdown-blog-react/src/article/08-don't-use-float.md

         </div>
     </div>
 ```

-it's fine but when this element getting more complex, it's hard to make it propper unless you put some clearfix at your container, but you actually can do a better using `flex`
+The above method works fine when the elements are simple.
+However as they get more and more complex, it gets harder to make proper divisions using float values unless you use the clear-fix in your container.

+An even better way of doing this is actually by using the `flex` value for the `display` attribute as shown below:

 ```
 <div class="container" style="